braydenanderson2014/C-Arduino-Libraries/lib/ArrayList/README.md

 ## ChangeLog
 ### Version 1.0.0:
 * Initial Release
+### Version 1.0.1
+* Updated the constructor to accept a boolean value to determine if the Serial.println should be used or not
+* Added a bunch new functions to the library which have not been tested yet...
+These functions are based off of Java's ArrayList Class"
+* MASSIVE update to the Readme
 ## Example

 Here's an example of how to use the `ArrayList` class: